arthurvidal91/pandoc_resume/resume.md

 >  Java specialist with experience on Java EE and ADF.
    Seeking opportunities to help agile teams building quality software.
-   Studying Python, Flask, React and Devops.
+   Studying Python, React and Devops.

 ----